Strategy Meeting

 The platform will incorporate leadership development courses (Holomovement Course, Choose Love Movement, Purpose Lab) as evergreen offerings behind the membership paywall (58:48).
 These resources support users evolving from personal discovery to collective leadership roles.

-James expressed interest in creating tools for collaboration and action timing, showing a project management prototype built on Webflow where teams can visualize work over time, not just in feeds (01:08:08).
+James expressed interest in creating tools for collaboration and action timing, showing a project management prototype built on Webflow [tag="webflow"] where teams can visualize work over time, not just in feeds (01:08:08).
 This reflects broader vision of helping groups coordinate and track their collective impact.

 Desktop vs. Mobile Strategy